darktable-org/dtdocs/content/module-reference/processing-modules/exposure.md

 # shortcut keys

 e
 : Pop up the bauhaus control for the `exposure` slider, allowing adjustment of its value (including by typing a number) even if the module is currently collapsed or hidden.

-scroll while holding e
-: Adjust the value of the `exposure` slider up or down.
-This shortcut is only available after selecting `import extras` on the Shortcuts tab in Preferences.
+This is equivalent to right-clicking on the `exposure` slider.